 Private mortgage insurance can cost upwards of a couple of hundred dollars a month depending on your initial mortgage amount.

 If you put 20% down and avoid having to carry mortgage insurance, that’s one less expense to worry about.
 That “one less expense” will add up over the long term and help make getting through income fluctuations easier too.

-Many people have increased their net worth considerably through home ownership.
-They key is in buying wise.
+Many people have increased their net worth considerably through homeownership.
+The key is in buying wisely.
 Choose a house that will allow for comfortable payments – even through periods of extensive repairs that are needed.

 Be sure your mortgage payment amount allows you to travel, play and do the other things you love to do.
 Part of what makes homeownership fun is being able to still afford to live life outside of your home.